Golden Gate Graphics

 Placement and Package Sizes —We now make a final placement of parts on the board.
 Sometimes, the exact location of all parts is specified by our client.
 More commonly, the engineer only specifies the locations and orientation of mechanically significant elements, such as mounting hardware and headers.
 In this case, we finalize the placement using the built-in netlist as a guide to obtain the shortest pathways for all connections.
 Factors such as space available and circuit type impact the placement.
 SMT has its own placement requirements.

-We make a 2:1 and 1:1 scale pen plots of the placement and deliver it to the engineer for his approval before routing.
+We make a 2:1 and 1:1 scale .pdf files of the placement and deliver it to the engineer for his approval before routing.
 The 1:1 scale pen plot is made so that our client can check package sizes for correctness.
-He can place sample parts right onto the drawing to see if they match up.
+He can print the .pdf file (on the print properties pop-up at "page Scaling" select "None").
+He can place sample parts right onto the printed drawing to see if they match up.

 Routing —After the placement is "cast in concrete" we route the board.
 Using the computer, we lay out the traces, or graphic lines, which will appear as copper on the manufactured board.

-Design Rules Checking —Before making check plots of the fully routed board, we run automatic checking routines to check for shorts and opens.
+Design Rules Checking —Before making preliminary Gerber and NC Drill files of the fully routed board, we run automatic checking routines to check for shorts and opens.

 Automatic Netlist checking —We use the computer to check the netlist we saved earlier.